Hybrid dynamical systems modeling of power systems: Overview of HDS modeling frameworks

 In such a context, classical ordinary differential equation-based formulations may be inadequate to represent the full range of behaviors emerging from uncertain transitions and structural ambiguities.
 In contrast, differential inclusion frameworks enable the modeling of: \begin{itemize}[nosep, leftmargin=.5cm] \item Uncertain or time-varying control responses, as observed in droop-based or virtual inertia schemes. \item Non-deterministic state evolution resulting from ambiguous switching conditions or event-triggered logic. \item Complex interactions among dynamic constraints, such as current and voltage limits, or state-of-charge bounds in energy storage systems. \end{itemize}

 For example, \cite{reddy2023decentralized} formulates a hybrid system model of shipboard power systems with integrated energy storage and renewable generation, leveraging the flexibility of differential inclusions to examine switching transients and coordinated power flows.
-Similarly, the modeling and design of a cyber-physical power system \cite{sanfelice2011cyber} applies this framework, where continuous grid dynamics evolve alongside discrete dynamics from controllers, relays, and communication networks.
+Similarly, modeling and designing power systems from a cyber-physical systems perspective \cite{sanfelice2011cyber} can utilize this framework, where the grid's continuous dynamics develop alongside discrete events from controllers, relays, and communication networks.

-Despite their theoretical appeal, this framework \eqref{eq:Dataset} remains relatively unexplored in power systems.
+Despite their theoretical appeal, this framework \eqref{eq:Dataset} remains relatively underexplored in power systems.
 This is further discussed in \autoref{sec:discussion}.